jainmahim/NoobsDefi/README.md

 Loan- Consists of react frontend of the LoanFusionX defi application.

-Loan_Backend- COnsists of backend of the website in nodejs.
+Loan_Backend- Consists of backend of the website in nodejs.

 Smart_Contract- Consists of the smart contract of the defi application.